Nazuk-Midha/Bit_by_Bit/README.md

 Version 1:
-The game is very simple.Make it more advance by making this game for 2 players.Also add instructions at begining.
+Currently the game is not that much attractive.Make it more advance by making this game for 2 players.Also add brief set of  instructions at begining for better understanding.

+Version2:
+Though the game is better than before but still some style elements can be added like color and bold text.